School day and practical matters

 During trips related to the school's international activities, pupils are covered by the City's travel insurance, including luggage insurance.

-The objective of the working life period is for young people to familiarise themselves with companies and the working community they work in and learn more about working life.
-During the work period, young people get to apply the skills they have learned at school and gain experience in being part of a new community and in a new environment.
+The objective of the work experience learning period is for young people to familiarise themselves with companies and the working community they work in and learn more about working life.
+During the period, young people get to apply the skills they have learned at school and gain experience in being part of a new community and in a new environment.

 Personal experiences with work promote young people's self-esteem and social skills, deepen their knowledge of employment and support them in applying for further studies.

-The aim is that pupils find their own place for the working life period and practise job seeking.
+The aim is that pupils find their own place for the work experience learning period and practise job seeking.
 If they are unable to find a place independently, guardians' and guidance counsellor's support is important.

-Before the working life period starts, the pupils must visit the employer, introduce themselves and sign the practice agreement.
+Before the learning period starts, the pupils must visit the employer, introduce themselves and sign the practice agreement.
 The meeting must be agreed in advance.

-A young person who is familiarising with work is not yet a fully fledged employee.
+A young person who is familiarising with work is not yet an actual employee.
 The workplace must appoint a person in charge of guiding the daily work of the young person.

 No heavy or dangerous tasks may be assigned to the young person.